JLW-7/radar-undead/README.md

 - **Web Audio API** – Custom sound effects and music generation
 - **Web Serial API** – Arduino connection and sensor data input

-## Project Status
+## How To Play

-The project is currently **not hosted as a website**.
+The project is currently **not hosted as a website, but will be soon**.
 To play, simply clone the repository open the `index.html` file in a modern browser (Chrome or Edge recommended for Web Serial support).

 ## License